 Depart for Pemuteran via Tabana, where you will stop at a traditional Balinese house compound and experience their healing ceremony.
 Learn about typical Balinese life including how to write in the Balinese alphabet, then enjoy a family-style regional lunch.
 Continue to Pemuteran and enjoy a free afternoon.

 Private Vehicle (2.00 hour(s))

 Day 5: Pemuteran (1B, 1L)

-After a healthy breakfast drive to the pier then take a short boat ride to Menjangan Island for a day of snorkeling over magnificent underwater vistas.
-Return and take a rest before enjoying a special Balinese Healing Yoga Session.
+Begin the day breathing through a special Balinese Healing Yoga session followed by a healthy breakfast.
+Afterwards, drive to the pier for a short boat ride to Menjangan Island for a day of snorkeling over magnificent underwater vistas.
+Return to hotel with the rest of the day to spend at your leisure.

 Snorkelling Menjangan Island

 Depart for Sanur.
 Enroute your first stop will be Munduk, perhaps Bali’s most beautiful waterfall.
 Next visit Ulundanu Temple, a Balinese Hindu Temple located in the Candi Kuning highland countryside.
 Continue to Jatiluwih to begin a cycling trip through rice fields.
 On arrival in Sanur relax with a cold drink by the ocean.

 Private Vehicle (5.00-6.00 hours)

 Day 7: Sanur (1B)